 I was born a month before the due date.
 I spent time in an incubator and when my mom went home from the hospital, she couldn't bring me home.
-She was unhappy about this but it wasn't her fault; I had to be 5 pounds before I could leave the hospital.
+She was unhappy about this, but it wasn't her fault; I had to be 5 pounds before I could leave the hospital.
 I understand now from doing inner child work, that my first feeling of abandonment began here.

 My dad grew up in a family where drinking alcohol was acceptable and considered the norm.
-My dad worked hard to support us but he hated his job and would stop at the bar frequently before he came home.
+My dad worked hard to support us, but he hated his job and would stop at the bar frequently before he came home.
 I never got to know my dad well.
 We would just have Sunday dinners together.
 My dad would fall asleep on the recliner or while soaking in the bath tub every other evening.
 I would feel a sense of loss when I saw how my friends had nice relationships with their fathers.
 I know my brothers also felt this loss.

 We went to Catholic school.
 Parochial school is from first to eighth grade.
 The class size was large, 50 students in a classroom.
 We had either nuns or lay teachers.
 Back in the 60s, the teachers had permission to hit us.
 My third-grade teacher gave me nightmares.
-My 4th grade teacher was a male and he would beat the students.
+My 4th grade teacher was a male, and he would beat the students.
 We all cringed as we watched our fellow classmates being beaten with the wooden pointer stick.

 This male teacher lived on the same block as me.
 Despite my fear, I remember one time when I was walking home, I saw this teacher walking ahead of me.
 I called his name and ran up to him to walk home with him.
-Somehow I hoped if I spoke to him, I would help soften him and ease what made him so angry.
+Somehow, I hoped if I spoke to him, I would help soften him and ease what made him so angry.

 We went through the 8 years, making fun of the teachers as a defense mechanism for what we endured.
 Many of us went to Catholic high schools including myself.
 This was in the 70s.
 I loved the 70s.
-I was too young to be a hippie but I loved what they stood for, peace and love.
-I loved the expression flower power and I knew they were right.
+I was too young to be a hippie, but I loved what they stood for, peace and love.
+I loved the expression flower power, and I knew they were right.
 Flowers do bring us healing.

 Our house had a small yard in both the front and back of it.
 I loved the flowers that grew there.
 I felt sorry for the people who decided to replace their garden with a cement patio.
 My garden was my refuge, my sanctuary.
 My neighbor had a mulberry tree that I loved to spend time underneath it.
 It was a magical place where all my troubles disappeared.
 As a child, I wanted to write a poem about the flowers and their colors.
 I couldn't get past the first 2 sentences.
 When I began my healing as an adult, the poem flowed through me.
 Click here if you would like to read it.

 I have also always believed in both Mother and Father God.
 At a very young age, I had questioned my mother about the Lord's Prayer that begins with God, our Father.
 I asked, Why is it not God, our Mother?
 My mother couldn't give me a good answer.

-As I studied, I learned that in the ancient language of Aramaic, the language Jesus spoke, he used the word, Abwoon, to begin the prayer of connecting with God.
+As I studied, I learned that in the ancient language of Aramaic, the language Jesus spoke, he used the word, Abwoon, to call the name connecting with God.
 The language of Aramaic is a language of vibration.
 The words are meant to be spoken out loud to intone this vibration.
 There is no single English equivalent word for this.
-Abwoon has 4 distinct sounds A BW OO N. It actually refers to oneness, creation, the birthing and and oneness entering lifeform.
+Abwoon has 4 distinct sounds A BW OO N. It actually refers to and translates into: oneness, creation, the birthing, and oneness entering lifeform.

 The Mother, the Divine Feminine, was dropped during translation into modern day language.
 I understand now that Mother God was deliberately wiped out in history, out of fear, fear of what the Divine feminine can accomplish when working in unison with the Divine masculine.
 We are meant to be creator beings.